Methodology

 • encourage institutions to make sure their students receive the support needed to prepare for and take up education, apprenticeships or employment that offers good long-term prospects

-Background to the 16 to 18 (KS5) destination measures
+Background to the 16 to 18 destination measures

 The 16 to 18 destination measures were published for the first time in 2012 and covered students included in the 2008/09 performance tables and their destinations in 2009/10.

-Until the October 2016 provisional publication, all data was released as experimental statistics.
+Until the October 2016 provisional publication, all data was released as “experimental statistics” (a designation equivalent to what is now known as Official Statistics In Development).

 The provisional 2014/15 destination release was the first to include new administrative data from the longitudinal education outcomes (LEO) dataset, meaning coverage was high at both key stages.
 See Annex 1 for the full history and timeline.

-As this publication is looking at the 2021 leavers and their activity in (predominantly) the first two terms of the academic year 2021 to 2022 it is affected by the disruption to the economy and educational settings caused by the coronavirus (COVID-19) pandemic.
+As this publication has previously covered destination activity in the first two terms of the 2020/21 and 2021/22 academic years - outcomes in these academic years were affected by the disruption to the economy and educational settings caused by the coronavirus (COVID-19) pandemic.
+Future cohorts may have also been impacted by the disruption to their education settings prior to 16-18 study.

-The 16 to 18 destination publication reports on students who were deemed to have completed 16 to 18 study.
-For inclusion in the 16 to 18 cohort, students are identified as having completed their 16 to 18 study by 2020/21 and their destination activity is counted in the year following their last recorded year of attendance.
+The 16 to 18 destination publication reports on students who were deemed to have completed 16 to 18 study (key stage 5).
+For inclusion in the 16 to 18 cohort in the latest release, students are identified as having completed their 16 to 18 study by the 2021/22 academic year and their destination activity is counted in the 2022/23 academic year following their last recorded year of attendance.

 The base cohort includes students in English schools and colleges.
 The coverage of destinations is explained in the ‘Data sources’ section below.